Once you have a topic in mind for your Student Directed Seminar, you will need to:

 Assignments must be reflective of an upper-year class and allow students to integrate, apply, or learn deeply in the content area.
 This must also include establishing a clear and appropriate grading scheme and weighting for assignments.

 We recommend including a draft syllabus, course outline, and reading list to help us understand your plans.
+Please attach these documents when you submit your proposal.

 We are looking for academically motivated students who have a strong academic background and leadership experience that can translate to a classroom environment.
 Student Coordinators must be willing to engage in a true peer-based learning environment and share responsibility with the participants for achieving course outcomes.